Hotmoka/hotmoka/tutorial/Takamaka.md

-The construtcor of `GradualPonzi` is an `@Entry`, hence can only be called from another contract, that gets added, as first investor, in the `takamaka.util.StorageList` held in field `investors`.
+The construtcor of `GradualPonzi` is an `@Entry`, hence can only be called from another contract, that gets added, as first investor, in the `io.takamaka.code.util.StorageList` held in field `investors`.
 That utility class implements an unbounded list of objects.
 It is a storage object, as long as only storage objects are added inside it.
 Subsequently, other contracts can invest by calling method `invest()`.
 A minimum investment is required, but this remains constant with the time.
 The `amount` invested gets split by the number of the previous investors and sent back to each of them.
-Note that Takamaka allows one to use Java 8 lambdas and streams.
+Note that Takamaka allows programmers to use Java 8 lambdas and streams.
 Old fashioned Java programmers, who don't feel at home with such treats, can exploit the fact that